-What Exactly is the Amazon Return Policy?
+What Exactly is Their Return Policy?

 – You have 30 days from date of delivery to return items for free for a full refund if the item is defective, damaged, or the incorrect product.

-– Items must be sold and/or fulfilled by Amazon directly, otherwise customer has to pay for return shipping, MAYBE.
+– Items must be sold and/or fulfilled by Amazon directly, otherwise the customer has to pay for return shipping, MAYBE.
 See below for details.

 Return policy does NOT apply to international shipping.